Lindenwood (MO) visits Western Illinois following McCowan's 35-point performance

 Macomb, Illinois; Tuesday, 6 p.m.
 EST

-BOTTOM LINE: Western Illinois takes on Lindenwood (MO) after Raegan McCowan scored 35 points in Western Illinois’ 86-80 loss to the Little Rock Trojans.
+BOTTOM LINE: Western Illinois hosts Lindenwood (MO) after Raegan McCowan scored 35 points in Western Illinois’ 86-80 loss to the Little Rock Trojans.

-The Lions are 16-2 in OVC play.
-Lindenwood (MO) ranks third in the OVC shooting 32.5% from 3-point range.

-Western Illinois makes 42.6% of its shots from the field this season, which is 2.4 percentage points higher than Lindenwood (MO) has allowed to its opponents (40.2%).
-Lindenwood (MO) averages 68.5 points per game, 1.6 more than the 66.9 Western Illinois allows to opponents.
+Western Illinois averages 70.6 points, 7.0 more per game than the 63.6 Lindenwood (MO) allows.
+Lindenwood (MO) averages 68.5 points per game, 1.6 more than the 66.9 Western Illinois gives up to opponents.

-The Leathernecks and Lions face off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Allie Meadows is shooting 36.4% from beyond the arc with 1.7 made 3-pointers per game for the Leathernecks, while averaging 7.6 points.
-McCowan is averaging 23.2 points and 7.1 rebounds over the past 10 games.
+TOP PERFORMERS: McCowan is scoring 22.2 points per game and averaging 7.6 rebounds for the Leathernecks.
+Allie Meadows is averaging 1.8 made 3-pointers over the last 10 games.

-Ellie Brueggemann is shooting 40.8% and averaging 11.4 points for the Lions.
+Ellie Brueggemann is scoring 11.4 points per game and averaging 2.5 rebounds for the Lions.
 Gracy Wernli is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Leathernecks: 4-6, averaging 70.8 points, 32.5 rebounds, 12.6 assists, 4.7 steals and 2.1 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 69.6 points per game.